bobbingwide/oik-nivo-slider/README.md

 12. oik Nivo slider options page

 ## Upgrade Notice
-# 1.16.2
+# 1.16.3
-Tested with WordPress 6.0.1
+Upgrade for support for PHP 8.1 and PHP 8.2.
+Tested with WordPress 6.4

 ## Changelog
-# 1.16.2
+# 1.16.3
+* Changed: Support PHP 8.1 and PHP 8.2 #
-* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Tested: With WordPress 6.4-beta3 and WordPress Multisite
-* Tested: With PHP 8.0
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
-* Tested: With PHPUnit 9
+* Tested: With PHPUnit 9.6

 ## Further reading
 If you want to read more about the oik plugins then please visit the [oik plugin](https://www.oik-plugins.com/oik)
 **"the oik plugin - for often included key-information"**